KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Chicagoan David Beazley is a well-known author and teacher in the Python community who offers [advanced programming courses](https://www.dabeaz.com/).
 I first met Dave at PyGotham 2019 after his keynote and was excited to reconnect.
 I scored a signed copy of his book [Python Distilled](https://www.oreilly.com/library/view/python-distilled/9780134173399/)!

 ![](djangocon-us-2025-recap-images/djangocon-us-me-afi-and-velda.png)
 Me and my sweet friends Afi and Velda.
 They surprised me with gifts to show their appreciation for me.
 I felt so special!
-Afi did a great job managing program and giving opening remarks and Velda serving on the DEFNA Board and moderating the Two Decades of Django panel.
+Afi did a great job managing program and giving opening remarks and Velda serving on the DEFNA Board and moderating the Two Decades of Django panel. (photo credit: Dawn Wages)

 ![](djangocon-us-2025-recap-images/djangocon-us-gifts-from-afi-and-velda.jpg)
 Gifts from Afi and Velda: beautiful flowers, Harrods spiced salted caramel shortbread, a British keychain, a postcard with handritten messages